-For each of the previously described statistical methods to detect data fabrication, we carried out sensitivity and specificity analyses using Area Under Receiving Operator Characteristic (AUROC) curves.
+For each of these four statistical methods to detect data fabrication, we carried out sensitivity and specificity analyses using Area Under Receiving Operator Characteristic (AUROC) curves.
 AUROC-analyses summarize the sensitivity (i.e., True Positive Rate [TPR]) and specificity (i.e., True Negative Rate [TNR]) for various decision criteria (e.g., α = 0,.01,.02,...,.99,1).
 For our purposes, AUROC values indicate the probability that a randomly drawn fabricated- and genuine dataset can be correctly classified as fabricated or genuine based on the result of the analysis (Hanley and McNeil 1982).
 In other words, if AUROC = .5, correctly classifying a randomly drawn dataset as fabricated (or genuine) is equal to 50% (assuming equal prevalences).
 For this setting, we follow the guidelines of Youngstrom

 (2013) and regard any AUROC value < .7 as poor for detecting data fabrication, .7 ≤ AUROC < .8 as fair, .8 ≤ AUROC < .9 as good, and AUROC ≥ .9 as excellent.
 We conducted all analyses using the pROC package (Robin et al. 2011).